Real-space construction of crystalline topological superconductors and insulators in 2D interacting fermionic systems: Other cases of crystalline topological phases with wallpaper group symmetry

 Subsequently we consider the complex fermion sector.
-Repeatedly consider the aforementioned 1D bubble construction on $\tau_1$: it adds two complex fermions at each 0D block $\mu_1$ and removes two complex fermions at each 0D block $\mu_3$ (by adding two holes), hence the number of complex fermions at $\mu_1$ and $\mu_3$ are not independent.
-More specifically, suppose there are $a$ complex fermions at each $\mu_1$, $b$ complex fermions at each $\mu_3$ and there summation $c=a+b$.
-Take above manipulation $n$ times ($n\in\mathbb{Z}$), the number of complex fermions on each $\mu_1/\mu_3$ is $a+2n/b-2n$, and their summation remains invariant.
-So for a specific $c$, there are only two different cases: $c=a+b$ and $c=(a+1)+(b-1)$.
-Similar arguments can be held for all 1D blocks $\tau_j, j=1,2,3,4$, which leads to the nonindependence of the number of complex fermions at all 0D blocks $\mu_j$.
+Repeatedly consider the aforementioned 1D bubble construction on $\tau_1$: it adds two complex fermions with $U^f(1)$ charge $+1$ (particles) at each 0D block $\mu_1$ two complex fermions with $U^f(1)$ charge $-1$ (holes) at each 0D block $\mu_3$, hence the $U^f(1)$ charges at $\mu_1$ and $\mu_3$ are not independent.
+Similar arguments can be held for all 1D blocks $\tau_j, j=1,2,3,4$, which leads to the nonindependence of the $U^f(1)$ charges at all 0D blocks $\mu_j$.

 With the help of above discussions, we consider the 0D block-state decorations.
-The 0D block-state decorated on $\mu_1$ can be labeled by $(n_1,\pm,\pm)$, where $n_1\in\mathbb{Z}$ represents the number of complex fermions decorated on $\mu_1$ and two $\pm$'s represent the eigenvalues of 2-fold rotational symmetry and reflection symmetry, respectively.
+The 0D block-state decorated on $\mu_1$ can be labeled by $(m_1,\pm,\pm)$, where $m_1\in\mathbb{Z}$ represents $U^f(1)$ charges on $\mu_1$ and two $\pm$'s represent the eigenvalues of 2-fold rotational symmetry and reflection symmetry, respectively.
 Then we consider the trivial state labeled by:

-Take aforementioned 1D bubble constructions on $\tau_j$ by $n_j\in\mathbb{Z}$ times, and it will lead to a new 0D block-state labeled by:
+Take aforementioned 1D bubble constructions on $\tau_j$ by $l_j\in\mathbb{Z}$ times, and it will lead to a new 0D block-state labeled by:

 And this state should be trivial.
 First, we consider the sector of complex fermion decoration.
 Alternatively, all 0D block-states can be viewed as vectors of a 12-dimensional vector space $V$, where the complex fermion components are $\mathbb{Z}$-valued and all other components are $\mathbb{Z}_2$-valued.
 Then all trivial 0D block-states with the form as Eq. (\ref{pmm trivial state}) can be viewed as a vector subspace $V'$ of $V$.
-It is easy to see that there are only four independent quantities in Eq. (\ref{pmm trivial state}): $n_j, j=1,2,3,4$.
+It is easy to see that there are only four independent quantities in Eq. (\ref{pmm trivial state}): $l_j, j=1,2,3,4$.
 So the dimensionality of the vector subspace $V'$ should be 4.
 For the complex fermion sector, we have the following relation:

 i.e., there are only three independent quantities which serves a $(2\mathbb{Z})^3$ trivialization.
 The remaining one degree of freedom of the vector subspace $V'$ should be attributed to the eigenvalues of point group symmetry actions, and serves a $\mathbb{Z}_2$ trivialization.
 Therefore, the ultimate classification of crystalline topological phases protected by $pmm$ symmetry for 2D systems with spinless fermions is: